rghorbani/iran-sheba/README.md

 # To Do:

 - extract account number
-- add following banks: resalat, sina
+- add following banks: sina

 # Suggestions?